Asana/ruby-asana/README.md

     rake bump:minor
     rake bump:major

-This will: update `lib/asana/version.rb`, commit and tag the commit.
+This will: update `lib/asana/version.rb` and `VERSION`, commit and tag the commit.
 Then you just need to `push --tags` to let Travis build and release the new version to
 Rubygems:

-    git push --tags
+    git push --tags origin master:master

 ### Code generation